 Yeah, right.
 We, that is I, at art by odo (and Parallel Audio), couldn’t give a shit about your privacy.
-Here’s why.
+It’s no business of mine, that’s why I don’t care.
 I don’t collect anything about you in the first place.
-The website hosting service I use keeps records of the accessing IP addresses, and other basic statistical information about visits to the sites, such as, time & date, hits & pages, if the visitor comes via a link from another site, or search engine, or a bookmark.
-There is no personal information collected, and I make no use of this information.
+The website hosting service I use keeps records of IP addresses that visit, and other basic statistical information about visits to the sites, such as, time & date, hits & pages, if the visitor comes via a link from another site, or search engine, or a bookmark.
+There is no personal information collected, and I make no use of the information recorded.

 “We don’t ask you for personal information unless we truly need it.”

 Define “truly need it.”

 “We don’t share your personal information with anyone except to comply with the law, develop our products, or protect our rights.”

 If I had any of your personal information I wouldn’t share it with anyone, not even law enforcement.
 Obviously from the quoted statement, “our rights” are protected, not yours.

 My hosting service sets a cookie for statistical purposes as stated above.
 It has no effect on the use or function of my sites, and there are no drawbacks if you set your browser to “no cookies.”